Half Monty Fitness Test FAQ

 The plans have not been updated to include Half Monty, we are working to update the plans so it will be included in the future.

-If I haven’t done has never done FF, will HM give me values for all 4 metrics?
+If I haven’t done FF, will HM give me values for all 4 metrics?

 If you are new to the app and have your estimated 4DP values, Half Monty will update all four of your metrics.
 However, this will only happen if you have not manually adjusted the numbers that were set for you when you went through the on-boarding process.